 - Add Content Generated by Users: Whether you collect customers’ written testimonials, video tutorials, or before-and-after photos, find ways to share these experiences with prospective patrons.
 This may help newcomers feel more confident about investing in your products.

-Include Interactive Elements: When consumers are quickly skimming through an email, they may not be willing to leave the page to take next steps.
+Include Interactive Elements: When consumers are quickly skimming through an email, they may not be willing to leave the page to take the next steps.
 You can eliminate this barrier by utilizing accelerated mobile pages that allow readers to browse merchandise and perform other actions all while staying on the email page.

 Best Practices for Consumer Interaction